 - How to play Super Smash Bros.
 Ultimate with friends online

 - Play Super Smash Bros.
 Ultimate the best way

 While some might find enjoyment in going through this process, it’s kind of a hassle if you just want to have your main fighter unlocked as quickly as possible.
 We’ve spent the last few days looking for the best ways to make that happen, so you can finally invite friends over or jump into online play with as much variety as possible.

 Tips and tricks to unlock characters fast in Super Smash Bros.
 Ultimate

-Characters can be unlocked in three different ways: playing Classic Mode, fighting against a character in the game’s adventure mode World of Light, or through the Rotating List.
+Although there are purchasable characters, most characters can be unlocked in three different ways: Playing Classic Mode, fighting against a character in the game’s adventure mode World of Light, or through the Rotating List.
 When a fight becomes available, you’ll see a screen that says “Challenger Approaching”, along with a dark silhouette of the character.
 Here are a few tips to make the most of each, including what you can do to speed up the process.